NET WORTH: $1.53 billion

 EDUCATION: The Nelson & Claudia Peltz Family Foundation's grantmaking has supported places like Yale University, where at least one of his sons attended, and Rye Country Day School.

 ART & CULTURE: Peltz is on the board of the Intrepid Sea, Air & Space Museum.

-LOOKING FORWARD: Peltz may be over 70, but much of his fortune has been made within the last decade, and he hasn’t shown any signs of slowing down yet.
-Perhaps when he decides to wind down his business career, we’ll see an increase in his philanthropy, or perhaps it will be left to his 10 children to disburse more of his fortune to charity.
-He’s also mentioned Bill Gates as a role model, so perhaps we’ll see him sign the Giving Pledge.
-If there’s one place we could see expansion, it would be in the area of tolerance and multiculturalism.
+LOOKING FORWARD: Peltz may be over 70, but he made much of his fortune within the last decade, and has not shown any signs of slowing down yet.
+Perhaps when he decides to wind down his business career, we will see an increase in his philanthropy, or perhaps it will be left to his 10 children to disburse more of his fortune to charity.
+He has also mentioned Bill Gates as a role model, so perhaps we will see him sign the Giving Pledge.
+If there is one place we could expect to see expansion, it would be in the field of tolerance and multiculturalism.
 “We have to be on watch for intolerance,” Peltz has said.
 “And I don’t just mean Anti-Semitism, I mean intolerance against African-Americans, Hispanics, Asians, and others.”